firogh/notes/philosophy/philosophy.md

 	Self doubt.
 What about ngx_accept_disabled?
 Is it really disable accept()!
 No it's just a load balancing.
 1. Quantity
 2. Quality
+Understand the fundermental causality, Never the flow of source code.
 It's like structuralism.
 Stratal transverse Slicing
 Origins of the world: teleological causality